How donations work

 -

 We need working equipment.
-Minimum 7 years Old, Windows or Apple Mac.
+Under 7 years Old, Windows or Apple Mac.
 No printers please

 -